JoviMetzger/42Project-Inception/README.md

 ***Why do you need a custom network?*** <br>
 - `Internal Communication:` <br>
-  • All services in your Compose file *(mariadb, nginx, and wordpress)* are connected to the inception network.  <br>
+  • All services in your Compose file *(mariadb, nginx, and wordpress)* <br>
+   are connected to the inception network.  <br>
   • This allows the services to communicate internally using container names as hostnames. <br>
 - `Easy Service Discovery:` <br>
   • Docker automatically provides service discovery on custom networks.  <br>
-  • **For example**, in your WordPress container, if you set DB_HOSTNAME: mariadb, Docker will know <br>
+  • **For example**, in your WordPress container, if you set DB_HOSTNAME: mariadb, Docker will <br>
-   to resolve mariadb to the correct container's IP address because both services <br>
+    know to resolve mariadb to the correct container's IP address because both services <br>
     are on the same inception network. <br>

 <br>